250 years after America went to war for independence, a divided nation battles over its legacy

 “It's truly momentous,” said Richard Howell, who portrayed Lexington Minute Man Samuel Tidd in the battle.

-“This is one of the most sacred pieces of ground in the country, if not the world because of what it represents,” he said.
-“To represent what went on that day, how a small town of Lexington was a vortex of so much ...
-Lexington was the first town that was able to anywhere muster men and were the first to face the onslaught of the British.”
+“This is one of the most sacred pieces of ground in the country, if not the world, because of what it represents," he said.
+“To represent what went on that day, how a small town of Lexington was a vortex of so much."

+Among those watching the Lexington reenactment was Brandon Mace, a lieutenant colonel with the Army Reserve whose ancestor Moses Stone was in the Lexington militia.

+“He made the choice just like I made and my brother made, and my son is in the Army as well," Mace said. "...
+He did not know we would be celebrating him today.
+He did not know that he was participating in the birth of the nation.
+He just knew his friends and family were in danger.”

-The semiquincentennial comes as President Donald Trump, the scholarly community, and others divide over whether to have a yearlong party leading up to July 4, 2026, as Trump has called for, or to balance any celebrations with questions about women, the enslaved, and Indigenous people and what their stories reveal.
+The 250th anniversary comes with President Donald Trump, scholars and others divided over whether to have a yearlong party leading up to July 4, 2026, as Trump has called for, or to balance any celebrations with questions about women, the enslaved and Indigenous people and what their stories reveal.

-The history of Lexington and Concord in Massachusetts is half-known, the myth deeply rooted.

-Reenactors may with confidence tell us that hundreds of British troops marched from Boston in the early morning of April 19, 1775, and gathered about 14 miles (22.5 kilometers) northwest on Lexington’s town green.
+Historians can confidently tell us that hundreds of British troops marched from Boston in the early morning of April 19, 1775, and gathered about 14 miles (23 kilometers) northwest, on Lexington's town green.

-Firsthand witnesses remembered some British officers yelled, “Thrown down your arms, ye villains, ye rebels!” and that amid the chaos a shot was heard, followed by “scattered fire” from the British.
+Witnesses remembered some British officers yelled, “Throw down your arms, ye villains, ye rebels!” and that a shot was heard amid the chaos, followed by “scattered fire” from the British.
 The battle turned so fierce that the area reeked of burning powder.
-By day’s end, the fighting had continued around 7 miles (11 kilometers) west to Concord and some 250 British and 95 colonists were killed or wounded.
+By day's end, the fighting had moved to about 7 miles (11 kilometers) west to Concord and some 250 British and 95 colonists were killed or wounded.

-But no one has learned who fired first, or why.
-And the revolution itself was initially less a revolution than a demand for better terms.
+But no one knows who fired first, or why.
+And the revolt itself was initially less a revolution than a demand for better terms.

-Woody Holton, a professor of early American history at the University of South Carolina, says most scholars agree the rebels of April 1775 weren’t looking to leave the empire, but to repair their relationship with King George III and go back to the days preceding the Stamp Act, the Tea Act and other disputes of the previous decade.
+Woody Holton, a professor of early American history at the University of South Carolina, said most scholars agree that the rebels of April 1775 weren’t looking to leave the empire, but to repair their relationship with King George III and go back to the days before the Stamp Act, the Tea Act and other disputes of the previous decade.

 “The colonists only wanted to turn back the clock to 1763,” he said.